 Takeaway – Always remember what made the company successful and deploy the same strategies with every concept, product or market.

 6. Avoid Walking through One-way Doors in the Midst of Uncertainty

-At a time when the world has almost ground to a standstill.
-Companies are constantly adjusting to the changes COVID-19 is brining with it every day.
-Levie warns against making major business decisions which are hard to reverse.
-When COVID first struck in March 2020, Levie transitioned his workers to working from home.
-With the expectation that they would be back to the office in two weeks.
-He has now accepted the fact that they will have to keep working from home for the near future.
+At a time when the world has almost ground to a standstill, companies are still adjusting to the changes COVID-19 is bringing with it every day.
+Levie warns against making major business decisions that are hard to reverse.
+When COVID first struck in March 2020, Levie transitioned his workers to working from home with the expectation that they would be back to the office in two weeks.
+He has now accepted the fact that they will have to keep working from home in the near future, even as governments around the world ease their COVID-19 restrictions.
 However, he wouldn’t declare that his staff will work from home forever either.